piscisaureus/debug/posts/new-year-new-site.md

 ![](argyleink/theme-switch-overview.mp4 "Demo of the theme switch features $$width:1922,height:1082")

 So many sites strobe light my face with the light theme when the page loads (I'm generally in dark mode), and it makes me feel like a vampire who just got blasted with a sun ray.
-Sometime they blast me on every single page load.. 😱
+Sometime they blast me on every single page load… 😱

 To make this feature, I followed my own [Theme Switch GUI Challenge](https://web.dev/building-a-theme-switch-component/)!
 I just integrated it into Fresh 🙂